aws-amplify/docs/docs/cli/function/layers.md

 Do you want functions using the layers to upgrade to the latest version? (y/N)
 ```

+You also have the ability to manually set the layer version that is used by a function.
+Run `amplify update function` and follow the guided workflow within the `function` capability.

 ## Update layer content

 Any file changes within a layer's folder are automatically tracked by Amplify CLI.
 If there are changes available, the Amplify CLI will create a new layer version with the changes and ask during `amplify push` if you'd like to update all dependent functions to use the latest version.

-You also have the ability to manually increment the layer version is added to a function by running `amplify update function` and selecting the `function` that you want to change the layer configuration for.

 ## Update layer settings